thomas-c-reid/Kaggle-Competitions/README.md

 ### Steel Plate Defect Prediction:

 - **Description**: Predict the probability of various defects on steel plates.
-## My Approach:

-For each competition, I adopted a systematic approach to tackle the given problem.
-Initially, I experimented with different preprocessing techniques to optimize the performance of the models.
-Despite building a pipeline with minimal preprocessing, I found that it didn't significantly improve the area under the curve (AUC) score.

-In the preprocessing phase, I experimented with several techniques, including log transformations to address skewed data distributions, scaling features to ensure uniformity across different scales, and dropping unimportant columns to reduce noise in the dataset.
+- **My Approach**: I began by experimenting with preprocessing techniques but found minimal improvement in the area under the curve (AUC) score.
+Techniques such as log transformations for skewed data, scaling, and dropping unimportant columns were tested.

-Following preprocessing, I employed the XGBoost algorithm, leveraging its powerful capabilities in handling complex data and producing accurate predictions.
-To fine-tune the model and optimize its performance, I conducted hyperparameter tuning, exploring various combinations of hyperparameters to arrive at an optimal configuration.
+After preprocessing, I employed the XGBoost algorithm due to its effectiveness in handling complex data.
+Hyperparameter tuning was conducted to optimize model performance, resulting in accurate predictions for the competitions.

-By combining these preprocessing techniques and utilizing advanced algorithms like XGBoost along with careful hyperparameter tuning, I was able to develop highly accurate models that yielded competitive results in the Kaggle competitions I participated in.
 - **Results**: Current AUC score of 0.89345, 272/1072
 - **Takeaways**: This was my first kaggle competition entered and soon realised that I would need to expand the machine learning algorithms and data pre-processing techniques that are required to create accurate models